EtchedPixels/FUZIX/Kernel/platform-cpm22/README.md

 also limited by the lack of serial interrupts and the performance overhead of the CP/M disk interface.

+A system with at least three banks is required.
+One needs to be the full memory space below common and enough above it to reach to the end of the common area and BIOS.
+The other banks need to be at least 32K.
+If the memory mapping is flexible it is possible to run on a 128K system by using the extra memory as if it were two 32K banks.

 ## Advantages

 For most candidate systems under 100 lines of actual assembler code are